jordanbell2357/jordanbell2357.github.io/writing/_posts/.ipynb_checkpoints/2023-03-04-tates-thesis-checkpoint.md

 [^4]: <https://jordanbell.info/LaTeX/mathematics/Qdual/>

-[^5]: Dorian Goldfeld and Joseph Hundley. *Automorphic Representations and L-Functions for the General Linear Group.
-Volume I*.
-Cambridge University Press.
-2011.

-[^6]: Philipp Fleig, Henrik P. A. Gustafsson, Axel Kleinschmidt and Daniel Persson. *Eisenstein Series and Automorphic Representations with Applications in String Theory*.
+[^5]: Philipp Fleig, Henrik P. A. Gustafsson, Axel Kleinschmidt and Daniel Persson. *Eisenstein Series and Automorphic Representations with Applications in String Theory*.
 Cambridge Studies in Advanced Mathematics.
 Volume 176.
 Cambridge University Press.
 2018.

+[^6]: Dorian Goldfeld and Joseph Hundley. *Automorphic Representations and L-Functions for the General Linear Group.
+Volume I*.
+Cambridge University Press.
+2011.

-Chapter 2, "Preliminaries on p-adic and Adelic Technology" of [^6].
+Chapter 2, "Preliminaries on p-adic and Adelic Technology" of Fleig, Gustafsson, Kleinschmidt, and Persson [^5].

 # Ideles